-The outbound volumes tend to predict the overall Chinese Manufacturing PMI, which has now been below 50 for four months (May, June, July, and August).
+The outbound volumes tend to predict the overall Chinese Manufacturing PMI, which has now been below 50 for six months (May through October).
 With the current level of civil unrest, leading to Hong Kong airport flight delays and cancellations, we can't imagine the data getting better until the civil unrest subsides.